Martel02/WebOhjelmointi/README.md

 home.js lines 129-132, 134 and 136-139)

 ### 5/5: Consistent use of Object-Oriented JavaScript principles.
-I heavily utilize objects and use object-oriented javascript principles throughout the home.js file but here are some example lines:
+I utilize objects and use object-oriented javascript principles throughout the home.js file but here are some example lines:

 line 64